Kristina01111000/Drws_site/README.md

 - add book excerpt that he sent in email -> still messed up tab -> still mesed up, i don't think it can be fixed in a way that looks good

 - See if i can make a way for the footer menu  to not go vertical when small, it does not have long menu support
-- Look at the patreon site for any issues

 11/16